ricardolsmendes/access-logs-js-parser/README.md

 # access-logs-node-parser

-Parse access logs (from Nginx, Tomcat, and so on) into Node.js data objects
+Parse access logs (from Nginx, Tomcat, and so on) into Node.js data objects.